 Do I have Covid or flu?
 Symptoms to look out for as cases rise this autumn

-Experts say the best way to prevent possible harm from Covid-19 or the flu is by getting vaccinated
+As the Stratus variant causes Covid cases to soar, it can be hard to tell the two viruses apart

-Health officials are warning of a seasonal surge in flu and Covid-19 as autumn arrives.
+Health officials are warning of a seasonal surge in flu and Covid-19 as autumn arrives, but as the two viruses share many symptoms, it’s difficult to tell them apart.

 How do I know if I have the flu?